The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Bridge Formalism for Accurate Propagator Estimation

 The path integral approximation of path likelihoods has been a valuable tool for parameter estimation.
 Yet, as we show in Sec.\ref{sec:distinguishability}, its inaccuracies limit its usefulness for model differentiation, a task highly sensitive to the discreteness of the data.
 Recall that evaluating discrete time-series likelihoods via Eq.\eqref{eq:prob_time_series} relies on the propagator.
 Beyond path integral approximations, one can obtain the propagator numerically by solving Eq.\eqref{eq:FPK-equation} or by constructing histograms from simulated trajectories \cite{Toral2014,Asmussen2007}.
 Both approaches, however, require state-space discretization, which introduces bias, inefficiency, and unnecessary computations across unobserved states.
 To overcome these issues, here we introduce an efficient Monte Carlo method that directly estimates the propagator at the observed increments—avoiding discretization altogether.

-Suppose we wish to evaluate the propagator of a given process over a specific increment, from an initial state $y$ at time $s$, $(s, y)$, to a final state $x$ at time $t$, $(t, x)$.
+Suppose we wish to evaluate the propagator of a given process over a specific increment, from an initial state $y$ at time $t=0$, $(0, y)$, to a final state $x$ at time $t=T$, $(T, x)$.
 That is, we aim to estimate

-where $\mathbb{P}$ denotes the path measure of the process conditioned on the initial state $X_s = y$~(see Appendix~\ref{AP_sec:path_measures_Girsanov}).
-A standard approach to estimate $\rho_{s,t}$ is to draw trajectories from $\mathbb{P}$ and approximate the Dirac delta in Eq.\eqref{eq:propagator_as_expected_value} with an indicator function over a small neighborhood of $x$, thereby obtaining a sample mean estimator for $\rho_{s,t}$:
+where $\mathbb{P}$ denotes the path measure of the process conditioned on the initial state $X_s = y$~(see Appendix~\ref{AP_sec:path_measures_Girsanov}), and $X_{[0,T]}$ is a realization of the process from $t=0$ to $t=T$.
+A standard approach to estimate $\rho_{0,T}$ is to draw trajectories from $\mathbb{P}$ and approximate the Dirac delta in Eq.\eqref{eq:propagator_as_expected_value} with an indicator function over a small neighborhood of $x$, thereby obtaining a sample mean estimator for $\rho_{0,t}$:

 and one can write